4 Tips For A More Profitable Ophthalmology Practice

 Nobody enjoys getting a bill in the mail three months after an appointment to see their eye doctor, particularly when the invoice contains unanticipated costs.
 It’s much easier if a patient can pay for an appointment on their own time (or in advance!) before they forget about the appointment altogether.

-Thomas Eye Group reduced claims rejections by 94% with Clearwave's real-time data authentication software.
-Not only is it easy to use, but it also requires little to no staff involvement with the right technology.
+Thomas Eye Group reduced claims rejections by 94% with Clearwave’s real-time data authentication software.
+Not only is it easy to use, but it also requires little to no staff involvement with the right technology to verify vision eligibility.